End-fed Vertical and J-pole

 Summary End-feds Without Grounds

-This is true for 5/8th waves, Zepp antennas, R7's, R5's, or even common J-poles.
-End-feeding antennas is bad news unless you have a large well-established ground at the feedpoint.
-Even 1/4wl groundplanes have common mode problems.
-When I designed a commercial 1/4 wave groundplane with four 1/4 wave long radials, I had to insulate the radials from the mast and isolate the coax shield from the mast and radials with a 1/4 wave stub that formed a choke balun.
-Without the decoupling, I could change SWR simply by changing mast or feedline grounding.
+A ground or ground plane without a supplemental feed line decoupling system improves a system, but is no guarantee the system will be immune to feed line or mast common mode currents.
+For example, a common directly fed 1/4wl ground plane with three or four radials will have common mode mast or feed line currents.
+When I designed a commercial 1/4 wave ground plane with four 1/4 wave long radials, I had to insulate the radials from the mast.
+I then needed to isolate the coax shield from the mast and radials with a 1/4 wave stub that formed a choke balun.
+Without the decoupling, I could change SWR simply by changing mast or feed line grounding.
+The antenna feed impedance (and pattern) was unstable without additional common mode decoupling.

-The Isopole antenna used multiple sleeve sections to decouple the feedline, and it probably was one of the best antennas available for immunity to feedline coupling problems.
+The Isopole antenna used multiple sleeve sections to decouple the feed line, and it probably was one of the best antennas available for immunity to feed line coupling problems.
+It employed sleeve decoupling.

-This problem gets worse when the element is 5/8th wave long.
-Think of that when you read claims of "no-radial" CB antennas with "3dB gain" and a low wave angle.
-They actually have negative gain at desired DX angles over a properly constructed conventional 1/4-wave groundplane!
-Instead of focusing the signal at useful DX or groundwave angles, long end-fed antennas without radials concentrate the signal toward a neighbor's TV set or toward an airplane flying overhead.
-These unwanted common mode currents cause the antenna system to be critical for feedline grounding, routing and length and even allow moisture on the feedline jacket to change performance of the system!
+Common mode current problems become worse when the element is not 1/2 wave long.
+If we make a 1/2 wave antenna 5/8th wave long, common mode significantly increases.
+Think of this when we read claims of "no-radial" CB antennas with "3dB gain" and a "low wave angle".
+No-radial antennas have negative gain at ground wave, or low (DX) angles, when compared to a properly constructed conventional 1/4-wave ground plane!
+Even when corrected and perfect, 5/8th wave antennas barely have gain over a ground plane antenna.
+Instead of focusing the signal at useful DX or ground wave angles, long end-fed antennas without radials concentrate the signal toward a neighbor's TV set or toward an airplane flying overhead.
+These unwanted common mode currents cause the antenna system to be critical for feed line grounding, routing and length and even allow moisture on the feed line jacket to change performance of the system!

 To read more about end-fed antennas of various types, follow the end-of-page link: